sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/building_uboot.md

 7. After the script has completed the build process, if successful you should see the following:
 ![successful-uboot-build](../figures/successful-uboot-build.png)

+    *Note: During compilation of U-Boot the following spurious warning is generated and can be safely ignored:* `WARNING 'lpddr4_pmu_train_1d_imem.bin' not found, resulting binary is not-functional`.

 8. The generated `flash.bin` file is now ready to write to storage media.
 Please see [Manually writing U-Boot to an SD card](./writing_uboot_to_sd_card.md) for details on how to do this.

 ## Understanding build.sh